MartinKarlsson1337/IoT-bike/README.md

         self.distance = self.rotations * self.wheel_circumference
         self.alive = False
 ```
+First of, you need to replace the `self.wheel_radius` variable value, with your bike's wheel radius.
+So take out a tape measure and do it!
+Measure from the center of the wheel to the edge of the tire.

 The most interesting part of this class, is the interrupt we assign to GPIO16 and GPIO1.
 The `full_rotation_ISR` function will only run when the signal on GPIO16 is on a falling edge.
 In practice, this means that the function  will only trigger when the magnet triggers the sensor.

 `unalive` is a very stupid name for a function.
 Whenever the signal to GPIO1 is on a falling edge, this function will trigger.
 That signal will go from high to low, whenever the button is pressed.
 The function ends the current bike ride and calculates the duration and distance traveled.
 It sets `self.alive` to False, to let us know that the session is ended.
 We also set sensor_pin to None so that the interrupt doesn't trigger anymore.